- The use of the Postgres Foreign Data Wrapper as a frontend within the compute node.

 |DROP

-The use of database triggers on the primary database to replicate schema changes (DDL changes) that are not otherwise replicated through the Postgres Logical Replication Protocol.
+| etc. - The use of database triggers on the primary database to replicate schema changes (DDL changes) that are not otherwise replicated through the Postgres Logical Replication Protocol.

 Data limitations

 Certain types of tables cannot be replicated to Springtail due to limitations within the Postgres Logical Replication Protocol.
-These include:
+These include:- Tables with columns using user defined types, functions, etc.

-Tables with generated columns; columns defined as functions over other columns
+- Tables with generated columns; columns defined as functions over other columns

-Tables or databases not using UTF-8 encodings
+- Tables or databases not using UTF-8 encodings

-Tables or databases not using C or C.UTF-8 collations
+- Tables or databases not using C or C.UTF-8 collations

-The modification of the primary key (this requires re-indexing the table)
+- The modification of the primary key (this requires re-indexing the table)

-A column changing from nullable to not-nullable
+- A column changing from nullable to not-nullable

-A change to the column’s type
+- A change to the column’s type

-Adding a new column with a default value
+- Adding a new column with a default value